A Boy and His Dog (1975 film): Plot

-In the post-nuclear war America of 2024, Vic (Don Johnson) is an 18-year-old boy, born in and scavenging throughout the wasteland of the former southwestern United States.
+In the post-nuclear United States of 2024, Vic is an 18-year-old boy, born in and scavenging throughout the wasteland of the former southwestern United States.
 Vic is most concerned with food and sex; having lost his parents, he has no formal education and does not understand ethics or morality.
 He is accompanied by a well-read, misanthropic, telepathic dog named Blood, who helps him find women to rape, in exchange for which Vic finds food for the dog.
 Blood cannot forage for himself due to the same genetic engineering that granted him telepathy.
-The two steal for a living, evading bands of raiders, berserk military androids, and mutants.
-Blood and Vic have an occasionally antagonistic relationship (Blood frequently annoys Vic by calling him "Albert" for reasons never made clear), though they realize that they need each other to survive.
+The two steal for a living, evading bands of raiders, berserk military androids and mutants.
+Blood and Vic have an occasionally antagonistic relationship (Blood frequently annoys Vic by calling him "Albert," after the wholesome writer about dogs Albert Payson Terhune), though they realize that they need each other to survive.
 Blood wishes to find the legendary promised land of "Over the Hill" where above-ground utopias are said to exist, though Vic believes that they must make the best of what they have.

-Searching a bunker for a woman for Vic to rape, they find one, but she has already been severely mutilated and is on the verge of death.
+Searching a bunker for a woman for Vic to rape, they find one but she has already been severely mutilated and is on the verge of death.
 Vic displays no pity.
 He is merely angered by the "wastefulness" of such an act, as well as disgusted by the thought of satisfying his urges with a woman in such a condition.
 They move on, only to find slavers excavating another bunker.
 Vic steals several cans of their food, later using them to barter for goods in a nearby shanty town.

 That evening, while watching old vintage stag films at a local outdoor "cinema", Blood claims to smell a woman, and the pair track her to a large underground warehouse.
-There, Vic attempts to rape Quilla June Holmes (Susanne Benton), a scheming and seductive teenage girl from Downunder, a society in a large underground settlement.
-Unknown to the pair, Quilla June's father, Lou Craddock (Jason Robards), had sent her above ground to "recruit" surface dwellers.
+There, Vic attempts to rape Quilla June Holmes, a scheming and seductive teenage girl from Downunder, a society in a large underground settlement.
+Unknown to the pair, Quilla June's father, Lou Craddock, had sent her above ground to "recruit" surface dwellers.
 Blood takes an instant dislike to her, but Vic ignores him.
-After Vic saves Quilla June from raiders and mutants, they have repeated sex.
+After Vic saves Quilla June from raiders and mutants, they repeatedly have sex.
 Eventually, she secretly returns to her underground society.
 Enticed by the thought of more women and sex, Vic follows her, despite Blood's warnings.
 Blood remains on the surface at Downunder's portal.